dpradell-dev/playfab-opensea-unity-sample/README.md

 ![Transaction Confirm 2](docs-img/image-37.png)

-## Test on Android

-Upon building and running the game on an Android device, the registration/login process is automated via Google Play Games, resulting in a streamlined user experience.

 ## Conclusion

 Upon completing the above steps, your Unity game will be fully integrated with Openfort and PlayFab.
 Always remember to test every feature before deploying to guarantee a flawless player experience.